Performance-Based Earned Value

 11/1/25

-(ASW(MC)) James Caggy affirmed that he will leverage SE and DE practices and rigorous foundational engineering activities early in the capability life cycle leads to improved cost, schedule, and performance results.
-Take action on my procedural appeal to SAE International, the accrediting organization for the draft EIA/748E.
+(ASW(MC)) James Caggy affirmed that he will leverage SE and DE practices, along with rigorous foundational engineering activities early in the capability life cycle, to achieve improved cost, schedule, and performance results.
+Additionally, I urge you to take action on my procedural appeal to SAE International regarding the draft EIA/748E, which aligns with the ANSI EIA Standard 748 and the EIA 748 guidelines.

 Meink: Unfinished Business to Institutionalize Digital Engineering